 The Lion King on Broadway

-Mr. Joy has served as Director of Artistic and Educational Programs for Kansas City Friends of Alvin Ailey since 2006 and AileyCamp Director since 2002, while finding time to teach dance and choreograph.
+Mr. Joy has served as Director of Artistic and Educational Programs for Kansas City Friends of Alvin Ailey since 2006 and AileyCamp Director since 2002 while finding time to teach dance and choreography.
 His teaching credits include Alvin Ailey American Dance Theater company class, KCFAA’s original Ailey Male Trio, Ballet Instruction-AileyCamp Boston, Guest Teaching Artist at Paseo Academy of Fine and Performing Arts-Kansas City, and extensive work in the both the Kansas City Missouri and the Kansas City Kansas Public Schools.
 He has recently choreographed several local theatrical productions including Rent, Dream Girls, Chicago, Smokey Joe’s Café, Jesus Christ Superstar, High School Musical, and Hairspray.

 Michael finds his greatest fulfillment when a young person makes the realization that power resides in the choices they make.
 It is that exact reason why we sought out Mr.Joy, to help us inspire and empower the youth and the next generation of dancers.
 It takes a special kind of person to dedicate their lives to helping others succeed.
 We are honored to provide a platform for Mr.Joy and others to do so on a regular basis.

 Dance Mogul: At what age did you discover your passion for the arts?